8 Best Noise Isolating Headphones in 2017

 Best Noise Isolating Earbuds (In-ear Monitors)

-Etymotic Research HF5 are the best noise isolating in-ear earbuds on the market right now.
+Etymotic Research HF5 are the best noise isolating in-ear monitors on the market right now.

 In fact, they have highest rated noise isolation at 35 dB to 42 dB of noise isolation, depending on what ear tips you use.